spacemeshos/go-spacemesh/README.md

 (On FreeBSD, you should instead use `gmake build`.
 You can install `gmake` with `pkg install gmake` if it isn't already installed.)

-This will (re-)generate protobuf files and build the `go-spacemesh` binary, saving it in the `build/` directory.
+This will build the `go-spacemesh` binary, saving it in the `build/` directory.

 To build a binary for a specific architecture directory use:
 ```